 How To Make A String Neon Heart Sign

-- The first thing I did was to make a rustic backboard for my neon heart sign by repurposing some pallet wood.
-I cut three strips of pallet wood to about 40cm in lengths.
-I then sanded them smooth
+Step 1: I first made a rustic backboard for my neon heart sign by repurposing some pallet wood.
+I cut three strips of pallet wood to about 40cm in length.
+I then sanded them smooth.

-2. Nail 2 strips of wood to the back to hold the 3 pieces of pallet wood together.
-Even if you are using a different piece of wood for the sign it is worth nailing one of these wood strips to the back.
+Step 2: Nail 2 strips of wood to the back to hold the three pieces of pallet wood together.
+Even if you use a different piece of wood for the sign, it is worth nailing one of these wood strips to the back.
 They make a handy shelf for the battery pack.

-3. Using a sheet of paper, cut out a heart shape to fit the wooden base.
+Step 3: Cut out a heart shape to fit the wooden base using a sheet of paper.
 Place the heart template on the wood and draw around it with a pencil.

-4. Next, using the heart outline as a
+Step 4: Next, hammer the nails about 2-3 cm (1″) apart using the heart outline as a guide.

-6. Pull the el wire all the way through the hole in the wood.
+Step 6: Pull the el wire through the hole in the wood.
 Leave the battery packs at the back.

-8. To finish off secure the battery packs to the back of the neon heart sign with tape.
+Step 8: To finish off, secure the battery packs to the back of the neon heart sign with tape.

 I love the pink

-If you like this project you might want to check out some of my other illuminated Valentine’s projects.
+If you like this project, you might want to check out some of my other illuminated and non-illuminated Valentine’s projects.

 For more DIY wall decor ideas check out diyideacenter.com